Package Torello.Java

 loadFileToVector(String fName, boolean includeNewLine)

-Write Text Files Modifier and Type Method static void
+Write Text-Files Modifier and Type Method static void

 writeFile(CharSequence s, String fName)